FMaz008/VineHelper/docs/COUNT_PLACEHOLDER_SYNC_INVESTIGATION.md

 - Visual "bounce" effect as placeholders moved from top to bottom
 - Poor user experience during initial page load

+### 3. **Zero ETV Duplicate Processing**

+When items receive Zero ETV values, the visibility count would be updated multiple times, causing count mismatches.
+This was caused by:

+- The `#setETV` method being called multiple times for the same item (once for min value, once for max value)
+- Each call triggering the full Zero ETV visibility check logic
+- No mechanism to prevent duplicate processing of the same item
+- Resulting in multiple visibility state changes and count updates for a single item

+### 4. **Undefined ASIN in Duplicate Processing Check**

+The Zero ETV duplicate processing prevention mechanism was failing due to a scoping issue.
+This was caused by:

+- The `#checkZeroETVStatus` method attempting to use an undefined `asin` variable
+- The duplicate check `this.#etvProcessingItems.has(asin)` always returning false because `asin` was undefined
+- This allowed the same item to be processed multiple times, defeating the purpose of the tracking Set

 ## Solutions Implemented